Finite-sample-based Spectral Radius Estimation and Stabilizability Test for Networked Control Systems: Introduction

 \section{Introduction}

 Due to the development of sensing, communication, and computation techniques, data availability is steadily increasing, which has motivated a surge of research in directly using data for control system analysis and design.
-For example, without explicit system identification, finite-sample data-based criteria are proposed to evaluate the controllability~\cite{RN11260, RN10935}, passivity/dissipativity~\cite{RN11100,RN11098,RN11099,RN11095} and $L_2$ gain~\cite{RN11096} of the underlying dynamical systems.
+For example, without explicit system identification, finite-sample-based criteria are proposed to evaluate the controllability~\cite{RN11260, RN10935}, passivity/dissipativity~\cite{RN11100,RN11098,RN11099,RN11095} and $L_2$ gain~\cite{RN11096} of the underlying dynamical systems.

-This paper considers using data to estimate the spectral radius of the system state matrix and check the stabilizability of NCSs.
+This paper considers using data to estimate the spectral radius of the system state matrix and check the stabilizability of networked control systems (NCSs).
 The knowledge of the spectral radius of the system state matrix is fundamental in linear system analysis and control design.
-For example, in networked control over channels affected by packet drops, the spectral radius of the open-loop system state matrix must satisfy specific conditions depending on the packet reception rate to ensure stabilizability of the underlying linear system~\cite{RN373, RN2897}.
-Several analysis and synthesis methods assume that system matrices are known, from which one can exactly compute the spectral radius.
-However, in several applications, the system matrices are often reconstructed from a finite amount of input-output or input-state data.
-Estimates of the spectral radius derived from noisy data are subject to errors and thus may lead to wrong answers to critical questions.
-For example, in the networked control over channels affected by packet drops, if the stabilizability margin is small, a significant error in the spectral radius may result in a erroneous conclusion about stabilizability.
+For example, in networked control over channels affected by packet drops, the spectral radius of the open-loop system state matrix must satisfy specific conditions depending on the packet reception rate to ensure stabilizability~\cite{RN373, RN2897}.
+In various applications, the system parameters are reconstructed from a finite amount of input-output or input-state data.
+Estimates of the spectral radius derived from noisy data are subject to errors and thus may lead to wrong conclusions about critical properties of the system.
+For example, in networked control over channels affected by packet drops, if the stabilizability margin is small, a significant error in the spectral radius may result in an erroneous conclusion about stabilizability.